oyavri/poe/README.md

 There are several problems unsolved that I realized before the implementation and during implementation.
 - As I mentioned in the callService.js, the system is not fault-tolerant.
 When a call is created, it is both written to the database (DB) and sent to the message queue (MQ).
 My implementation does not do this atomically, so it is not fault-tolerant and this may lead to inconsistencies if any of DB or MQ is down.
 I was aware of outbox pattern but since I haven't used it before, I was not sure if I were to handle the complexity it would bring.
 Thus, I implemented the project in a faulty way.
 (ChatGPT has also suggested outbox pattern.)

-- I am not sure if the tasks in the queue is persistant (I believe it requires the Redis setup to be configured with a flag).
+- I am not sure if the tasks in the queue is persistent (I believe it requires the Redis setup to be configured with a flag, even though I have configured it as append only file, I am not sure since I haven't tested it.
+Also, it is not mapped to my file system so it lives in the container.).
 Thus, this is another issue my project has.
 My implementation depends on MQ's retry mechanism, however, it feels like it should live in DB or somewhere else.
 If Redis that the BullMQ depend on can be persistent, it is not a problem.

 - Depending on the previous statement, even if Redis is persistent, I am not sure what happens if a worker dies in the middle of the job.
 As BullMQ will not hear from it, the job will be locked (BullMQ locks the job if it is being processed by a worker) and will wait for the delay.

+- If a call gets deleted when it is being processed by the worker, worker is not aware of it.
+Thus, it will try to complete the processing.

 ## Future Improvements: